An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: The Lefschetz-Riemann-Roch theorem

 it is a well-defined endomorphism of $\widehat{K}_m(X_{\mu_n},\mu_n)_\rho\otimes\Q$.
 Then the arithmetic Lefschetz-Riemann-Roch theorem for higher equivariant arithmetic K-groups can be formulated as follows.

-\begin{thm} (arithmetic Lefschetz-Riemann-Roch) Let $f: X\to Y$ be an equivariant and proper morphism between two $\mu_n$-equivariant arithmetic schemes, which is smooth over generic fibre.
+\begin{thm} (arithmetic Lefschetz-Riemann-Roch) Let $f: X\to Y$ be an equivariant morphism between two regular $\mu_n$-projective arithmetic schemes, which is smooth over the generic fibre.
 Suppose that the $\mu_n$-action on the base $Y$ is trivial.
 Then, for any $m\geq1$, the following diagram

 where $\tau$ is the restriction map, is commutative. \end{thm}

 The proof of Theorem~\ref{402} will be given in next two subsections.